SiriusAhu/Persona_5_Royal_Grub_Themes/README.md

 # Persona 5 Royal Grub Themes

-This is a series of Persona 5 Royal themes for grub2, which is referenced from [StarRailGrubThemes](https://github.com/voidlhf/StarRailGrubThemes) & [starfield](https://github.com/endlessm/grub/tree/master/themes/starfield).
-(I was motivated by the former one :wink:)
+This is a series of Persona 5 Royal themes for grub2, which contains 10 themes (10 main characters).

+My work is just designed a boot menu to the original `All Out Attack` images.

+If you feel these themes are good, it's not my credit, please thank the `P5R` team. :tada:

+I referenced [StarRailGrubThemes](https://github.com/voidlhf/StarRailGrubThemes) & [starfield](https://github.com/endlessm/grub/tree/master/themes/starfield).
+Their work motivated me to make these themes.

 ![Joker-theme](./preview/joker.png)